 Okay, so maybe you don’t want anyone touching your feet but you.
 If that is the case or there isn’t anyone around, you may want to check out some of these do it yourself options.

 Here is a video that teaches you how to do it yourself!!

-Reflexology products that may help when massaging your own feet and finding an extra pair of hands isn’t possible!
+Reflexology products that may help when massaging your own feet and finding an extra pair of hands aren’t possible!

 Will a foot massage relieve you of all your chronic pain?
 Of course not, but nothing will.
 My pain management plan includes many things in addition to massage therapy, like PEMF therapy with Oska Pulse, a natural magnesium and lavender lotion, CBD, cannabis, and more.

-It takes a lot of products, patience, and work to keep my chronic pain levels low, but is worth every penny spent, hour spent waiting, and hard work that I put into caring for my body.
+It takes a lot of products, patience, and work to keep my chronic pain levels low, but is worth every penny spent, the hours spent waiting, and hard work that I put into caring for my body.